-Caption: Antifungal susceptibility test done by disc diffusion method on Mueller Hinton agar using Itraconazole, Voriconazole, Nystatin etc.discs.
+Caption: Antifungal susceptibility test done by disc diffusion method on Mueller Hinton agar using Itraconazole, Voriconazole, Nystatin, etc. discs.

-Legend:Epsilometer test (E-test) on Mueller-Hinton agarwith glucose.
+Legend: Epsilometer test (E-test) on Mueller-Hinton agar with glucose.

-Caption: Epsilometer test done on Mueller-Hinton agar with glucose using Anidulafungin, Caspofungin strips; revealed resistance to both.
+Caption: Epsilometer test done on Mueller-Hinton agar with glucose using Anidulafungin and caspofungin strips; revealed resistance to both.

-VITEK2 (bioMérieux, Marcy l'Etoile, France) system identified each of the six isolates as Candida auris with 99% probability.
-As VITEK-2 database was not supportive of Candida auris antifungal sensitivity, further testing was done by disc diffusion method and E-test, in accordance with international guideline and checked by broth microdilution (BMD) [10,11].
+VITEK2 (bioMérieux, Marcy I'Etoile, France) system identified each of the six isolates as Candida auris with 99% probability.
+As the VITEK-2 database was not supportive of Candida auris antifungal sensitivity, further testing was done by disc diffusion method and Etest, following international guidelines and checked by broth microdilution (BMD) [10,11].
 The CLSI recommends Mueller-Hinton agar with 2% glucose and 0.5 μg/ml methylene blue dye (GMB) for disc diffusion technique as it enhances reproducibility.
 The addition of glucose supports fungal growth whereas, methylene blue accentuates the zone edge definition.
-CLSI procedure for dictates similar inoculum preparation in both disc diffusion and broth dilution based methods with a final stock suspension of $1 \times 10^6$ to $5 \times 10^6$ cells per ml.
-A sterile cotton swab was dipped into the isolate suspension, rinsed firmly against the inside wall of the tube to remove excess fluid, and then used to streak the entire agar surface a total of 3 times, with rotation of the plate approximately 60° each time, ensuring even distribution of the inoculum over the agar surface.
-The agar plates were dried for a minimum of 3 minutes and a maximum of 15 minutes, the antifungal discs were applied maintaining aseptic techniques, maintaining at least 24mm distance between two disk centres.
-The plates were incubated at 35°C±2°C for no less than 24 hours, the zone diameter for each disk is measured to the nearest millimetre at the point in which there is a prominent reduction of growth.
+CLSI dictates a similar procedure for inoculum preparation in both disc diffusion and broth dilution-based methods with a final stock suspension of $1 \times 10^6$ to $5 \times 10^6$ cells per ml.
+A sterile cotton swab was dipped into the isolate suspension, rinsed firmly against the inside wall of the tube to remove excess fluid, and then used to streak the entire agar surface a total of 3 times, with rotation of the plate approximately $60^{\circ}$ each time, ensuring even distribution of the inoculum over the agar surface.
+The agar plates were dried for a minimum of 3 minutes and a maximum of 15 minutes, the antifungal discs were applied to maintain aseptic techniques, maintaining at least 24mm distance between two disk centers.
+The plates were incubated at 35°C±2°C for no less than 24 hours, and the zone diameter for each disk was measured to the nearest millimeter at the point at which there is a prominent reduction of growth.
 CLSI document M60 provides zone diameter interpretive criteria for Caspofungin, Fluconazole, and Voriconazole.
 At 100% growth inhibition, the zone diameter endpoints were measured with measuring scales and compared with standard zone diameters, as per CLSI M44, 3rd Edition [10-11].